-As we build out our an innovative digital health model, we are passionate about bring patient voices front and center.
-Aila Health's ambassador program ensures that patients seen, heart, and are directly involved in Aila's product design.
+As we build out our innovative digital health model, we are passionate about bringing patient voices front and center.
+Aila Health's ambassador program ensures that patients are seen, heard, and are directly involved in Aila's product design.

 Meet Racquel H. Dozier

 As an Aila Ambassador, Racquel H. Dozier empowers other patients by sharing your story and insights with the Lupus community.
 She was diagnosed officially with Systemic Lupus Erythematosus in 2004, but the onset of the disease started in 2002 when she was given a firm diagnosis of Rheumatoid Arthritis.
 At the prime of her life, Racquel and her family had recently relocated to a new state with a young child, just enjoying life to the fullest.
 But something just wasn't right.